goddoe/Learner/Learner/README.md

 + Qt library
 + OpenCV

-I recommand you using QtCreator
+I recommend you using QtCreator